tiagofilipe12/pATLAS/docs/Browse.md

 ![](gitbook/images/distance_result.png)

-## Length
+### Length

 You may also filter by lenght of the plasmids present in the database.
 To do so, you select the **By Length** option under the **Browse** submenu, which will open a smaller windows above the visualization.
 Then, you may use both the slider and the boxes for minimum and maximum limits which will change the selected nodes (plasmids).
-Dark grey plasmids are within the current interval of selected lengths, whereas ligher grey plasmids are outside the selected interval.
+Dark grey plasmids are within the current interval of selected lengths, whereas lighter grey plasmids are outside the selected interval.

  ![](gitbook/images/lenght_example.png)

-## Size ratio
+### Size ratio

 This option allows users to filter links that have plasmids with very different sizes.
 E.g. some plasmids may have a high mash dist (> 0.9) but one of the